jakehilton/netconnectionsmart/README.md

 * sequential_connect: a boolean to enable or disable the sequential connect approach.
 By default it is disabled.
 This will try a connection one at a time and wait for a failure prior to trying the next type in the sequence.
 * shotgun_connect: a boolean to enable or disable the shotgun approach.
 By default it is enabled.
 * portArray: an array containing ports in the order they should be tried.
 By default is it [443,80,1935]
 * port_test: a boolean specifying whether to only run a port test for all available protocols over the specified ports in the portArray.
-If set will also ignore the force_tunneling setting.
 It will fire events for updates and when it completes.

 It has an event,MSG_EVT, that fires to notify the user of an event in the class.